Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Magic Spells/Casting Spells.md

 tags:
 ---
 **Source** _Starfinder Core Rulebook pg.
 330_
 When your Starfinder character casts a spell, she is harnessing the latent magical energy that permeates the universe to achieve specific, measured effects.
 Whether you’re playing a mystic or a technomancer, or a character who has gained the ability to manipulate magical energies through some other more unusual means, casting a spell in Starfinder follows one basic process, as described below.
 A cast spell always has obvious effects that are noticeable by nearby creatures; it is not possible to clandestinely cast a spell.
-For information about casting a spell as a spell-like ability, see Spell-Like Abilities on page 262.
+For information about casting a spell as a spell-like ability, see [[Special Abilities#Spell-like Abilities (SP)|spell-like abilities]].

 # Choosing a Spell